tracel-ai/burn/crates/burn-wgpu/README.md

 | OpenGL    | No  | Yes |  Yes  |  Yes  |   Yes   |   Yes   | Yes |  No  |
 | WebGpu    | No  | Yes |  No   |  No   |   No    |   No    | No  | Yes  |
 | Dx11/Dx12 | No  | Yes |  No   |  No   |   Yes   |   No    | No  |  No  |

+## Building with the `dawn` backend enabled

+This crate can be built using Dawn as the backing WebGPU implementation.
+To do this enable the `dawn` feature.
+Note that Dawn requires `python3`and `ninja` (https://ninja-build.org/) to build and may take a non-negligible time to compile.